bbauska/TUMx-DWAPNx/README.md

 in the future.
 More and more Biology, Molecular Biology, modern Biology will intrude where we see a physician and I believe this will really contribute to helping to get a better treatment for all of us.
 More health for all of us.
-When we taught JavaScript, one f the examples that we used was the Game of Thrones.
+When we taught JavaScript, one of the examples that we used was the Game of Thrones.
 Initially, we used it, because that was a relatively easy data set to use and to motivate students.
 Biological data is more complex, but even from these simple first implementations we learned something about how to do JavaScript and something that gave us a new idea how to in fact look at protein interaction visualizers.

-So, JavaScript also allows you to come up with a quick solution and then that quick solution may give you a new idea where to go.
+JavaScript also allows you to come up with a quick solution and then that quick solution may give you a new idea where to go.
 This again is an interactive way of using visualization, in a way that we haven&apos;t had before and it&apos;s really easy for everybody to use.
 I hope you will enjoy